 Through the door and down two flights of stairs it was another world.
 While the upstairs Bodega was brightly painted, downstairs was a dark, moody basement with a totally different name—The Rest.

-The Rest is a speakeasy in elegant, retro, Prohibition-era style.
+The Rest is a speakeasy in an elegant, retro, Prohibition-era style.
 It was tastefully decorated with taxidermy animal heads, upscale pendant lights, vintage photographs and comfortable seating in a variety of arrangements from booths to conversational armchairs.

 The tattooed waitress brought the drink and food menu.
 I asked what her favorite house cocktail was.
 She explained there was still a holdover from Utah’s more restrictive days—you must order food if you’re going to order a cocktail.
 It could even be a single shared appetizer.